 Project Management tools vary in layout, structure, and capabilities, but they all organize around who needs to do what and by when.
 In common parlance, a project is simply a structure for organizing work.
-This simplification invariably leads to a world of avoidable breakdowns.
+By oversimplifying, you create a pathway that almost guarantees a host of preventable issues and breakdowns in Notion project management.
+This lack of detail can lead to misunderstandings, missed steps, and inefficient workflows that could easily be avoided with a more comprehensive approach.

-Looking at it this way, a promise is synonymous with a project and lives at the center of the diagram.
+In our context, a project is synonymous with a project and lives at the center of the diagram.
 The promise only comes into existence from a conversation with the customer.
 The tasks that emerge all support fulfilling the promise to the customer.
-The ongoing conversations are about what is required to fulfill the promise and produce satisfaction.
-That means that tasks can come in or out of scope based on what will produce the greatest customer satisfaction.
+The ongoing conversations are about what is required to fulfill the promise and produce satisfaction and is a big purpose of Notion project management.

 Requests and offers are thus precursors to an agreement that occurs through conversation, whether in person, via Zoom, or email.
 Many project management tools assume conversations and negotiations about cost, timelines, and deliverables happen outside the project.
 These conversations are, in fact, the core of what creates the project in the first place.